software-engineering-amsterdam/ST2018_WG_7/Lab1/README.md

 Manual:
-for each assignment, copy and paste the given line, and the functions will be executed and tests will be run (if available).
+for each assignment, copy and paste the given line, and the functions will be executed and tests will be run (if available) and shown.

 -- ASSIGNMENT 1.1 --
 runSumOfSquaresTest